Line Røddik Hansen

 Line Røddik Hansen (born 31 January 1988) is a Danish former footballer who played as a defender for Danish club FC Nordsjælland and the Denmark women's national team.
-She previously played for French club Olympique Lyon and Spanish club FC Barcelona, as well as Tyresö FF and FC Rosengård of the Swedish Damallsvenskan.
+She previously played for French club Lyon and Spanish club FC Barcelona, as well as Tyresö FF and FC Rosengård of the Swedish Damallsvenskan.
 She accrued 132 caps for the Denmark women's national football team between her debut in February 2006 and her retirement in December 2020.

 Club career

 After joining Brøndby IF in 2007 Røddik Hansen won the Danish championship in her first season with the club.
 She was named club Player of the Year in 2008.
 She scored seven goals for Brøndby in a total of 78 appearances across all competitions.

 Copenhagen-born Røddik Hansen left Brøndby IF for newly promoted Damallsvenskan club Tyresö FF ahead of the 2010 season, rejecting a competing offer from the American Women's Professional Soccer (WPS).
 She spent three seasons playing at left-back, before moving inside to centre back when the Swedish club signed Sara Thunebro in 2013.

 Tyresö dramatically won the Damallsvenskan title for the first time in the 2012 season and Røddik Hansen collected her first league winner's medal.
 She played in Tyresö's 4–3 defeat by Wolfsburg in the 2014 UEFA Women's Champions League Final.

 Tyresö suffered a financial implosion in 2014 and withdrew from the 2014 Damallsvenskan season, expunging all their results and making all their players free agents.
 The Stockholm County Administrative Board published the players' salaries, showing Røddik Hansen was one of the lower paid players, at SEK 25 000 per month.

 In July 2014, Røddik Hansen signed a two-and-a-half-year contract with reigning Damallsvenskan champions, FC Rosengård, of Malmö.
-She transferred to French champions Olympique Lyon in January 2016.
+She transferred to French champions Lyon in January 2016.
 She was cup-tied for Lyon's win in the 2016 UEFA Women's Champions League Final.
 In July 2016 Røddik Hansen signed for FC Barcelona.

 Røddik Hansen spent the final year of her career playing for Danish club FC Nordsjælland.
 She announced her retirement from football in an Instagram post in December 2020.